Sport & Exercise Psychology Lab

 The Sport & Exercise Psychology Lab utilizes state-of-the-art equipment including:

-• Aviron Interactive Rower
+- Aviron Interactive Rower

-• Meta Quest 2 (virtual reality headsets)
+- Meta Quest 2 and 3 (virtual reality headsets)

-• Thought Technology Biofeedback Peak Performance System
+- Thought Technology Biofeedback Peak Performance System

-• Wearable Fitness Devices
+- Wearable Fitness Devices

-• Laptops with Docking Stations
+- Laptops with Docking Stations

 Current Projects

-• How to make exercise more enjoyable utilizing virtual reality, exergaming, mindfulness and music
+- How to make exercise more enjoyable utilizing virtual reality, exergaming, mindfulness, and music

-• Physical activity behaviors in adult video game players
+- Physical activity behaviors in adult video game players